-Then gently rake over your footprints so that the surface is similar to fine cake crumbs.
-Fill in any hollows and remove any last lumps of root and debris until the ground is completely flat.
-Repeat until you get the perfect finish.
+Then gently rake over your footprints.
+Keep filling in any hollows and remove any last lumps of root and debris until the ground is as even as possible.

-Keep off the lawn until you are ready to start sowing seed.
+Keep off the area until you are ready to start sowing seed.

-If spreading seed by hand, tie four 1metre (m) bamboo canes together with garden twine to form a square.
+If spreading seed by hand, tie four 1 metre bamboo canes together with garden twine to form a square.
 Then hold in front of you and spread a measured quantity of seed within it.
-This will establish how densely to sow the seed.
+This will show you how densely you need to sow the seed.

-Then water the new seeds.
-If you don’t have rain within 48 hours of sowing, give the seeds a good soaking with a lawn sprinkler.
+Water in the new seeds to start the germination.
+If you don’t have rain within 48 hours of sowing, give the area a good soaking with a lawn sprinkler.
 Be careful not to wash the seeds away or create puddles.

 Continue regular watering of the new grass seedlings - especially if the weather is dry.
 While the seedlings are very tiny and delicate, water using a fine mist spray from a hose gun attachment (pictured) or sprinkler with a mist setting.